wixplosives/tsx-air/packages/example-playground/src/examples/07.reactive.data/readme.md

 ## User guide

-- Props, state and stores are not reactive
+- Props, and Stores are not reactive by default
-- All other vars and code are reactive
+- All other vars and code **are reactive**
-- A reactive var may not be set outside the render cycle (at events, timeouts etc)
+- A reactive var may **not be set outside the render** cycle (at events, timeouts etc)
-- State change in the return statement are forbidden
+- Store changes in the return statement are forbidden
 - Assignment to input.value creates a 2-way (reactive) bind

 ## The why - leading principals